pranigopu/pranigopu.github.io/docs/philosophy/epistemology/logic/definition.md

 Use of correlatives, i.e. 2 things so related that the existence of either implies the existence of the other.
 For example: Cause being defined as "that which creates an effect", and effect being defined as "that which is caused by something".
 As another example: Husband being defined as "a man who has a wife", and wife being defined as "a woman who has a husband".

 #### Defining correlatives
-In defining correlatives, do not define one correlative in terms of the other–the 2-way implication between them means no new information is conveyed.
+In defining correlatives, do not define one correlative in terms of the other – the 2-way implication between them means no new information is conveyed.
 Instead, define the actual essence of the correlatives, i.e. define the relationship between the correlatives.
 So, for example, to define "husband" or "wife," first define the underlying relationship, i.e. "marriage."
 Thus, define the correlatives with respect to their relationship.

 ## Rule 5: Negatives rule
 Where possible, a definition must be positive not negative.
 In other words, as far as possible, a definition must identify what something is rather than what it is not.